High School Diploma or GED?

 - Educational Background: Career Prep requires attending class, while getting a GED requires passing one test.
 But missing class means your GED won’t fully prepare you for jobs or higher education the way a high school diploma does.

 Career Prep makes earning a diploma easier for adult students, students who work, and students from various backgrounds.

 Discover why getting a high school diploma instead of a GED may be the right path for you.
-To learn more about Career Prep, visit one of our schools in Ohio, Colorado and Arizona.
+To learn more about Career Prep, visit one of our schools in Ohio.